mariannazhang/PowerPoint-auto-coding/readme.md

   - Edit the `condition` options in `UserForm` to be something non-transparent to the participant, and then have `UserForm` reassign the actual name of the condition when saving the value of `condition` to `data`.
   - If you use 2 monitors and see your slideshow on both (e.g. sharing slides, not sharing presenter view), pop-ups will appear on whichever window you click the button.
 So if you click pop-up buttons like "Setup" on the non-shared screen, pop-up will appear on non-shared screen.
 - You can run your slides and click macros in any order or number of times.
 Note that clicking macros(s) on the same slide (or different slides with the same Title) multiple times will overwrite the same value in `data`, since they share the same `key` (slide title).
 The *last* pressed macro will store the final response.
-- **`data` will be lost if you exit slideshow before running `SaveToExcel`**.
+- **`data` will be lost if you exit slideshow before running a `SaveToExcel` macro**.
 You can jump between slides without exiting slideshow by right-clicking anywhere on the slide in slideshow > See all slides > select a slide.
-Be prepared to reference your recording as a backup in case of premature exit.
+Record your sessions, and be prepared to reference your recording as a backup in case of data loss/premature exit.
-- You may run multiple participants in the same PowerPoint session, since the code will autoreset the `data` dictionary when setting up, and `data` is also cleared when you exit slideshow.
+- You may run multiple participants in the same PowerPoint session, since the code will autoreset the `data` dictionary during initial setup, and `data` is also cleared when you exit slideshow.

 # Editing the VBA code